Karma in Hinduism: Dharmaśāstras

 The shastras written about karma go into some detail about possible consequences of karma.
 There is often talk about coming back as a variety of different objects when it comes to reincarnation and pasts lives.
 In this case, it holds true, or at least insofar as the texts state.
 The Kathaaka-grhya-sutra states, "some human beings enter the womb in order to have an embodied existence; others go into inorganic matter (the stump of a tree and the like) according to their deeds and according to their knowledge".

 More extensively discussed is the consequences of karma in relation to sin.
 "Karmavipaka means the ripening (or fruition) of evil actions or sins.
 This fruition takes three forms, as stated in the Yogasutra II.
 3, i.e., jati (birth as a worm or animal), ayuh (life i.e. living for a short period such as five or ten years) and bhoga (experiencing the torments of Hell".

+Vedas

+In Vedantic literature, there is an analogy.
+The bowman has already sent an arrow and it has left his hands.
+He cannot recall it.
+He is about to shoot another arrow.
+The bundle of arrows in the quiver on his back is the sanchita; the arrow he has shot is prarabdha; and the arrow which he is about to shoot from his bow is agami.
+Of these, he has perfect control over the sanchita and the agami/Kriyamana, but he must surely work out his prarabdha.
+The past which has begun to take effect he has to experience.

+There is another analogy also.
+The granary represents the sanchita karma; that portion taken from the granary and put in the shop for future daily sale corresponds to agami; that which is sold daily represents prarabdha.

+Bhagavad Gita

+In the Bhagavad Gita, Krishna differentiates between karma motivated by desire and karma yoga (selfless action performed as duty).
+Krishna teaches Arjuna that one must act according to dharma (righteous duty) without attachment to the results.
+While karma (including Vedic rituals) is usually performed for personal gain, karma yoga is action carried out with detachment, guided by wisdom (buddhi).
+In Chapter 2, verses 47-53, Krishna teaches that one has a right only to action, not its fruits, and instructs Arjuna to remain steadfast in yoga, treating success and failure with equanimity.